-As a time-honored methodology in art history, an iconograhy for a given era, pinpoints the distinct conceptual content associated with a particular visual formulation.
-The blue mantle of Virgin Mary, the crown of thorns of the crucifixion, or Eve ‘s apple are examples among many iconographic motifs in Christian art.
-In European cave art, iconograhic themes are typically juxtapositions of animal species.
-That these associations often are artificial–unlikely to ever occur in nature–only makes them appear all the more intentional and, thus, inherently meaningful.
+As a time-honored methodology in art history, an iconography for a given era, pinpoints the distinct conceptual content associated with a particular visual formulation.
+The blue mantle of Virgin Mary, the crown of thorns of the crucifixion, or Eve ‘s apple are examples among many iconographic motifs in Christian art; iconographic themes combine motivic prototypes–Virgin Mary with the Christ child, or Adam and Eve with the snake.
+In European cave art, iconographic motifs are typically individual animal species, and themes are often juxtapositions of different species.
+That these associations often are artificial–unlikely to ever occur in nature–makes them all the more intentional and, thus, inherently meaningful.
 A substantial volume of art works is needed in order to detect and identify the specific function of individual motifs, and while this requirement was not met in the early phase of cave art studies, more than a century of exploration of Palaeolithic cave art has, by now, established a fund of many thousand images from several hundred caves.
-This substantial documentation of the cave decorations as an art form constitutes a body of works that is adequate for the task of identifying thematic/narrative traditions, and thus, for sustaining iconographic analyses as an approach to interpretation.
+This substantial , well-documented volume of cave decorations constitutes a body of works that is adequate for the task of identifying thematic/narrative traditions, and thus, for sustaining iconographic analyses as an approach to interpretation.

-An iconology collects a body of iconographic analyses in order to grasp the scope of intellectual/emotional concerns shared by the artists across local and regional specializations.
+An iconology, in turn, collects a body of iconographic analyses in order to grasp the scope of intellectual/emotional concerns shared by the artists across regional specializations and the stylistic characteristics of shifting periods.
 An iconology for Palaeolithic cave art may, eventually, identify the means of articulation on which the artists relied in order to join their visual themes.
 These profound patterns remained more constant than the fluctuating–regional and temporal–appearances of individual motifs and themes.
-An iconology, then, may shift the focus of interpretive readings from concerns with ephemeral styles and dates to pursuit of lasting ideas and beliefs.
+An iconology, then, may shift the focus of interpretive readings from the all-too-common obsession with ephemeral styles and dates to the pursuit of lasting ideas and beliefs.

 Stories and scenes in Ice Age art